Myth-busting Facts and Revelations from

 Gun manufacturers claim they know nothing about the role of their dealers in supplying the illegal market, yet documents uncovered during litigation show that manufacturers were constantly warned by legitimate dealers that there are “felons hidden among us.”

-Gun manufacturers claim they could do nothing about the problem of corrupt dealers, yet industry whistleblower Robert Ricker has stated, in sworn testimony, that the corrupt dealer issue was repeatedly discussed during meetings of industry lawyers, who eventually terminated the meetings because the discussions were too “dangerous.”
+Gun manufacturers claim they could do nothing about the problem of corrupt dealers, yet industry whistleblower Robert Ricker stated, in sworn testimony, that the corrupt dealer issue was repeatedly discussed during meetings of industry lawyers, who eventually terminated the meetings because the discussions were too “dangerous.”

 Gun manufacturers claim they were unaware of the problem of corrupt dealers, yet an internal 1993 industry trade association document uncovered in litigation suggested a “proactive industry strategy” to address the problem of “unscrupulous” dealers.
 The document was filed “for future reference” and no action was taken.